 How will my writing style differ from what the audience is expecting?

-If you answer these questions, you can get a good start on the outline of your essay, which, in its turn, will help you put your thesis together more productively.
+If you answer these questions, you can get a good start on the persuasive paper outlines, which, in its turn, will help you put your thesis together more productively.
 To begin, simply answer these questions in one sentence.
 Often, students don't use their writing prompts correctly in their pre-writing, which will ultimately change their end goal.
 This way will help you in all your writing assignments.
-The ultimate goal is to improve your writing skills and your final writing grade.
+The ultimate goal is to improve your writing skills and пуе you a+ on paper.

 How Important is the Writing Form?